Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-perform-the bitwise AND,OR,XOR operators.
+# To-perform-the assignment operator.
-Program to understand the bitwise operators in C language.
+Program to understand the assignment operator  in C language.